An outbreak of hepatitis A in San Diego County has sickened 421 people

 “Basically, if an individual is infected with hepatitis A and they use the bathroom and don’t wash their hands, and then they can spread or contaminate the environment: door handles, ATMs or whatever they touch,” Wooten said.
 Other people who touch the same objects and fail to wash their hands before eating, smoking or touching their faces can become infected as well.

-, which include fever, fatigue, nausea and abdominal pain, usually last less than two months, although some people can be ill for as long as six months, according to the Centers for Disease Control and Prevention.
+Symptoms of hepatitis A, which include fever, fatigue, nausea and abdominal pain, usually last less than two months, although some people can be ill for as long as six months, according to the Centers for Disease Control and Prevention.
 Although there are no special treatments, doctors recommend rest, adequate nutrition and fluids.
 Most people recover completely and do not have any lasting liver damage.

 Wooten declared a state of emergency for the county, home to about 3.3 million people, on September 1.